Brighton, United States: Family Ski Guide

 Compare Brighton to Snowbird in the next canyon: Snowbird has more terrain, Camp Snowbird daycare from 6 weeks old, and steeper runs for advanced parents.
 But Snowbird also costs significantly more and runs much steeper, making Brighton the better fit for families with young beginners.

-If this resort is not the right fit for your family, consider Solitude for a slightly bigger resort in the next canyon with more groomed terrain.
+Families who want something different should consider Solitude for a slightly bigger resort in the next canyon with more groomed terrain.

 Would we recommend Brighton?

-Book Brighton if you want legit Utah powder at a fraction of Park City prices and your kids are 3 to 12.
-Night skiing six evenings a week is a trick that makes short trips feel longer.
 Kids 6 and under ski free (two per paying adult), and the mountain is small enough that you'll never lose track of each other.

 Buy an Ikon Pass first (Brighton is an Ikon partner, and the pass covers Solitude in the same canyon).
 Book lodging in Cottonwood Heights or Sandy and drive up.
 Reserve ski school early for holiday weeks.
-Buy multi-day tickets online for advance-purchase savings.

 If Brighton feels too bare-bones, Solitude is 10 minutes down the road with a proper lodge and daycare from 2 months.
 If your family needs a walkable town, Park City is 40 minutes away with everything, at double the price.